-The names of the entries are ignored, you may choose any name that you like.
+The names of the entries ("source" in this example) are ignored, you may choose any name that you like.
 The value is a list of strings.
-When combining data with the combine command, two file paths will be combined if they start with paths from the same list
+When combining data with the combine command, two file paths will be combined if they start with paths from the same list.